CrisMC01/CrisMC01/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
- Passionate engineer about technology, lover of clean code and creative solutions.</p>
+ Passionate engineer about technology, 👩🏾‍💻 lover of clean code and creative solutions.</p>
 <p>Constantly learning and seeking to contribute significantly
   to the world of software.
-Find me exploring new projects and sharing knowledge on GitHub</p>
+Find me exploring new projects and sharing knowledge on GitHub.</p>
  <p> I have worked as a Database Administrator for 7 years and I am venturing into the world of programming.
-I enjoy challenges and I am very good at problem-solving. </p>
+I enjoy challenges and I am very good at problem-solving.</p>

 <p align="left">